Monique Roffey: Biography

-Born in Port of Spain, Trinidad, in 1965, to an English father and mother of French, Italian, Maltese and Lebanese descent.
-Roffey was educated at St Andrew's School in Maraval, Trinidad, and then in the UK at St Maur's Convent, and St George's College, Weybridge.
+Born in Port of Spain Roffey was educated at St Andrew's School in Maraval, Trinidad, and then in the UK at St Maur's Convent, and St George's College, Weybridge.
 She graduated with a BA in English and Film Studies from the University of East Anglia in 1987, and later completed an MA and PhD in Creative Writing at Lancaster University.
 Between 2002 and 2006 she was a Centre Director for the Arvon Foundation.

 Roffey is an experienced creative writing tutor and has taught for numerous creative writing providers and organisations, including The National Writers Centre, First Story, The Arvon Foundation and English PEN.
-She is a Professor of Contemporary Fiction at Manchester Metropolitan University, teaching creative writing on the novel route MA..
-Since 2013, she has been a literary activist and advocate for emerging writers in Trinidad, teaching for COSTAATT, Bocas Lit Fest and privately in Port of Spain, where she set up the St James Writers’ Room in 2014 and numerous other writing workshops since.
+She is a Professor of Contemporary Fiction at Manchester Metropolitan University, teaching creative writing on the novel route MA.
+Since 2013, she has been a literary activist and advocate for emerging writers in Trinidad, teaching for COSTAATT, Bocas Lit Fest and privately in Port of Spain, where she set up the St James Writers' Room in 2014 and numerous other writing workshops since.
 She has also co-led writing retreats in Trinidad in collaboration with other Caribbean writers such as Professor Loretta Collins-Klobah in partnership with Mount Plaisir Estate in Grande Riviere, Trinidad.
 Roffey has dual nationality, British and Trinidadian.
 She is a Fellow of the Royal Society of Literature and a co-founder of the group Writers Rebel inside Extinction Rebellion.
 She is also a mitra of the Triratna Buddhist order.

-Works
+Literary career

 Roffey has written six novels and a memoir.
 Sun Dog (2002), set in west London, is a magical realist tale of psychological estrangement, identity loss and subsequent individuation.
 The White Woman on the Green Bicycle (2009; shortlisted for the 2010 Orange Prize and the 2011 Encore Award), is the story of European ex-colonials living in Trinidad during the island's early Independence years and their subsequent process of creolisation.
 It was hailed by Commonwealth Prize-winner Olive Senior, who said: